 You are here:

-Two types of residential aged care provide care within an accommodation setting for those whose care needs can no longer be met within their own homes.
+Residential aged care provides care within a supported accommodation setting for those whose care needs can no longer be met within their own homes.
 There are two types of care offered in residential aged care facilities:

 More detailed information about Australia's aged care system can be found in the AIHW's annual web reports on aged care: